MikeTaylor/firefly/doc/package.md

 ### Foundational assumption

 Since a great deal of work goes into ensuring that the foundational components (Okapi, core modules for authentication and suchlike, the Stripes libraries and their dependencies) work together within a flower release, it makes sense to exploit that work.
-Accordingly, each Mafia package should be targeted to the core of a specific flower release; so there would be, for example, ReShare for Kiwi and ReShare for Lotus.
-It would be the responsiblity of Mafia-package maintainers to ensure they run on each new flower release.
+Accordingly, each Firefly package should be targeted to the core of a specific flower release; so there would be, for example, ReShare for Kiwi and ReShare for Lotus.
+It would be the responsiblity of Firefly-package maintainers to ensure they run on each new flower release.

 ### Package inclusion

-Since MAFIA packages will in some sense need to include existing front-end and back-end module packages, we will need to decide whether that is done by physical inclusion or by reference to packages maintained elsewhere.
+Since Firefly packages will in some sense need to include existing front-end and back-end module packages, we will need to decide whether that is done by physical inclusion or by reference to packages maintained elsewhere.
 The former approach has drawbacks: increasing file size and redundancy.
 But it also has the advantages that a package is a complete and immutable object, not dependent on the continuing support of other repositories.

 ### Prior art

 The world is full of package formats already, including RPMs, Debian packages, Node packages, and various attempts to unify these.
-Some effort should be made to survey these existing tools and see to what extent they can meet all the needs of MAFIA packages.
+Some effort should be made to survey these existing tools and see to what extent they can meet all the needs of Firefly packages.
 Rather than designing something from the ground up, it may be possible to adapt or extend an existing format -- or even to adopt one without change, adding only conventions on how it is used.

 ## Candidate technologies

 ### Zip archives

-If we conclude that we need MAFIA packages to physically include front-end and back-end package files (most likely NPMs and Docker containers), then we will need a format suitable for large files and capable of carrying binary payloads.
+If we conclude that we need Firefly packages to physically include front-end and back-end package files (most likely NPMs and Docker containers), then we will need a format suitable for large files and capable of carrying binary payloads.
 In this case we would most likely follow the [OpenDocument format](https://en.wikipedia.org/wiki/OpenDocument)'s approach of using a ZIP archive or tarball from which individual files can be easily extracted, with a conventional layout of the contents of the archive.

 ### Structured text